 - Enable Remote services as heartbeat to use remote services monitoring as a secondary HA heartbeat.

 - Click Apply.

 Note that any backup settings configured are not synchronized across the active-passive group.
-To use this feature you must enable it on both master and slave units.
+To use this feature you must enable it on both primary and secondary units.